-ETF Partners LLP is a Limited Liability Partnership registered in England and Wales (Company Number OC31208) and with Registered Office at 20 Berkeley Square, London, W1J 6EQ.
+ETF Partners LLP is a Limited Liability Partnership registered in England and Wales (Company Number OC31208) and with Registered Office at 29 Queen Anne’s Gate, London SW1H 9BU.
 ETF Partners LLP is authorised and regulated by the Financial Conduct Authority (FRN 453441).

 What personal data does the Firm collect?

 We may store personal information relating to you, such as name, job title, employer and contact details if:

 i. you have had contact with ETF, for example through an email or meeting a member of the team.

 ii. you are a supplier / service provider to ETF.

 iii. you submit a CV or business plan to ETF.

 iv. you are involved in a transaction that also involves ETF, for example as a co-investor or investee company.